matteobjornsson/serverless-rock-paper-scissors/README.md

 ```
 python setup.py
 ```
 This will automatically deploy all of the services and their required permission configurations, besides requesting a phone number.
+The script will pause once deployed and wait for input.
+Pressing enter will tear down the deployed services.
+Edit the `TEARDOWN` boolean in `setup.py` to keep services alive.
 ## 2. Request A Phone Number
 This game is played via SMS, so you'll need an AWS phone number to send text messages to.